aranair/aranair.github.io/source/posts/2016-12-14-aws-emr-pig-index-into-elasticsearch.html.markdown

       CONCAT($0, (chararray)CONCAT($1, (chararray)CONCAT($2, $3))) as id, $4, $5, $6;
 ```

+Note that, without the `(chararray)`, you quickly run into errors about forcing an explicit type cast.

-### Roundup
+### Summary

-So a quick roundup; I've done an overview of each of the components in a production setup: `Jenkins`, `DataPipeline`, `EMR/Pig`.
+I've done an run-through of each of the components in a production setup: `Jenkins`, `DataPipeline`, `EMR/Pig`.

+I hope this helps people out there figure out how to spin up, either periodically or on-demand,
-It can be used as a guide for spinning up, either periodically or on-demand, an Amazon EMR cluster running Hadoop
-to do some basic ETL and then index into an Elasticsearch cluster.
+an Amazon EMR cluster running Hadoop to do some basic ETL to then index into an Elasticsearch cluster.

-In the next post, I shall discuss some of the pitfalls, performance issues that leads to random failures in the
+In the next post, I shall discuss some of the pitfalls, EMR / Elasticsearch performance tuning
-EMR cluster.
-All of them could cause some very random issues in the indexing task; one of the ones that I have personally
+issues that leads to random failures in the EMR cluster.
+All of them could cause some rather tricky issues
+in the indexing task; one of the ones that I have personally experienced myself is having
-experienced myself is having duplicated documents in the Elasticsearch cluster despite having only processed a correct number of them.
+duplicated documents in the Elasticsearch cluster despite having only processed a correct number of them.

-Also, if you have any questions, feel free to comment below!
+If you have any questions, feel free to comment below!

 [self managed es]: https://aranair.github.io/posts/2016/11/22/aws-elasticsearch-elastic-cloud-self-managed/
 [parameterized templates]: http://docs.aws.amazon.com/datapipeline/latest/DeveloperGuide/dp-custom-templates.html